 Brief History of Jimalalud

 The province was founded in 1797 as a part of Tayasan.
-It was made into a independent municipality in 1910.
+It was made into an independent municipality in 1910.
 According to legend, a Spanish soldier asked a native the name of the place, indicating the region.
-Assuming the the soldier was asking the name of a tree, the native informed him that it was called “hambabalud”.
+Assuming the soldier was asking the name of a tree, the native informed him that it was called “hambabalud”.

 The religious group known as the Recollects built an imposing convent here in the 1800s.
 Wars between the locals against Spanish colonials led to the building falling into decay and disrepair.
 The entire town was torched to the ground in World War II by guerrillas and many of the historical landmarks were destroyed.

 A serene, pastoral landscape is the general characteristic of Jimalalud and agriculture is the main occupation here.
 Work in sugarcane fields forms an important source of income.
 The extensive paddy fields present here also make this region a large producer of rice.
 The coastal areas also have a well-developed fishing industry with most fishermen using traditional techniques.
-There are also rich deposits of natural resources like coal, iron and copper.
+There are also rich deposits of natural resources like coal, iron, and copper.
 The industry is yet to come up in a big way though.

 Hambalalud Festival of Jimalalud

 Fiestas or festivals are an important part of Filipino culture and they are celebrated with a lot of interest and enthusiasm.
 Each municipality of the Negros Oriental province has its own separate annual fiesta.
 The town celebrates the ‘Sinulog de Jimalalud’ now called Hambalalud Festival in January every year and it is the most festival that takes place in Jimalalud.
-Beauty paegants, street dancing and other exciting events are held during this fiesta.
+Beauty pageants, street dancing, and other exciting events are held during this fiesta.
 These special occasions also see the town’s best horses taking part in the exciting spectacle of Paaway sa Kabayo.
 The church, dedicated to the patron saint of Sto.
-Nino, is another landmark of Jimalalud.
+Nino is another landmark of Jimalalud.